Legaeldan/milestone-2/README.md

     Tester had no issues with the game, and enjoyed the simple layout and idea.

 - **Tester 4**
-    - "When I reset the game, one of the buttons sticks behind."
-    Tester found that on certain tries, some of the buttons remained behind for a longer period than the others, resulting in a broken looking animation.
-The was corrected by adding in a stop function to the current animations on reset or failure.
     - "I like it.
 But it feels like it just ends a bit abruptly."
     Tester did not feel a smooth transition after failure or reset.
 This inspired the implimentation of a modal to help ease the transition.
 User was pleased with the new transition, and especially like the altered wording on a 0 click failure.

 - **Tester 5**
-    - GRAPHIC STAYING ON SCREEN
+    - "When I reset the game, one of the buttons sticks behind."
+    Tester found that on certain tries, some of the buttons remained behind for a longer period than the others, resulting in a broken looking animation.
+The was corrected by adding in a stop function to the current animations on reset or failure.

 ### Known Bugs